What Is Angina Pectoris?

 These tests could identify if any arteries are blocked and whether the heart is functioning appropriately.

 Angina Pectoris Treatment

 Treatment of angina pectoris involves changes in lifestyle, surgery, and medication.
-One could normally predict this discomfort when there is the pain in chest and by reducing physical exertion helps to control the chest pain.
+One could normally predict this discomfort when there is the pain in the chest and by reducing physical exertion helps to control the chest pain.
 Some lifestyle adjustments may involve regular exercise and follow a healthy diet of vegetables and whole grains.
 These habits could reduce the risk of chronic diseases like high cholesterol, hypertension, and diabetes.
-Apart from these, the intake of alcohol, drugs and the use of tobacco should be stopped.
+Apart from these, the intake of alcohol, drugs and the use of tobacco should be avoided.

 Frequently Asked Questions